Looking for lgbtq+ graphic novels? Here are 11 enthralling lgbtq+ graphic novels you will actually be obsessed with

 6. Heavy Vinyl by Carly Usdin, Nina Vakueva

-It follows Chris.
+We follow Chris.
 She starts working at her local record store.
 But her co-workers are keeping something from her.
 They’re all members of a secret fight club who fight crime.

 It features a f/f couples, an all girl fighting club and a 90s setting.
 The art style is awesome.
-Plus the found family trope works really well.
+Plus the found family trope works well.
 And the banter between co-workers is hilarious.

 It’s definitely more of a light-hearted ‘slice of life;’ type read.
 So if you’re looking for an action-packed adventure book then this probably isn’t for you.
 But if you’re looking for some light-hearted escapism then Heavy Vinyl is for you.